alexisbcc/category-theory/README.md

 ### Functors as containers

-List of a is a containers, Tree also contains values.
+List of a is a container, Tree also contains values.

 ### Category of categories (Cat)

-Fuctor as morphism and categories as objects
+Functor as morphism and categories as objects

 ### Composition of functors